Student Loan Forbearence Extended

 What do you need to know about student loan repayment that has changed (temporarily) under the Cares Act?

 - All payments for federal student loans will be suspended through September 30, 2021.
-This only includes direct subsidized loan and indirect subsidized loans serviced by the federal government and does not apply to privately held loans.
+This only includes direct subsidized loans and indirect subsidized loans serviced by the federal government and does not apply to privately held loans.

 - No interest will accrue on your federal student loans through September 30, 2021.

-- All involuntary collection of student loan debt—through wage garnishment, Social Security garnishment and tax refund offsets—will be suspended.
+- All involuntary collection of student loan debt—through wage garnishment, Social Security garnishment, and tax refund offsets—will be suspended.

 - The federal government will report suspended payments as current to the national credit bureaus—which means skipped payments on eligible loans during this period won't appear as late on your credit report or impact your credit scores.